rockcm/ReactVideoAppWithAPI/README.md

 **Backend (FastAPI):**

-main.py: The main FastAPI application file that contains the endpoints for uploading, listing, streaming, and deleting videos.
+main.py: The main FastAPI file that contains the endpoints for uploading, listing, streaming, and deleting videos.

 **Frontend (React):**